Hamiltonian formalism for nonlinear Schr\"{o}dinger equations: Fourth-order nonlinear Schr o dinger equation

 Following the DBA, we check the consistency conditions to cope with the uncertainty in the Hamilton equations.
-The Poisson bracket of the constraints $c_1$ and $c_2$ with the total Hamiltonian $H_{fnls}=\int dx\,\mathcal{H}_{fnls}$ give $\lambda_2$ and $\lambda_1$, respectively.
-However, since the consistency equations for the constraints $c_3$ and $c_4$ do not contain any multiplier,
+The Poisson bracket of the constraints $c_1$ and $c_2$ with the total Hamiltonian $H_{fnls}=\int dx\,\mathcal{H}_{fnls}$ give the Lagrange multipliers $\lambda_2$ and $\lambda_1$, respectively.
+However, The consistency condition of the constraint $c_3$ does not contain any multiplier, which means that the result should be set as a new constraint.
+In other words the Poisson bracket of the constraint $c_3$ and the total Hamiltonian